adventuremomblog

 The Best Places to Hike in Northern Kentucky

-I love to go hiking, especially as a “timeout” from my online work projects.
+I love hiking, especially as a “timeout” from my online work projects.
 Sometimes fresh air and exercise are just what I need to recharge and reset.

 The Overlook